thtrandomlurker/MegpoidTheModdingTools/PMXtoBMD_Beta/README.md

 Currently supports converting vertices, faces, materials, and bones.

-Currently has multiple issues with duplicate vertices and faces due to a pretty terrible method of ensuring FaceSets and VertexSets match up correctly from the master Vertex and FaceIndex lists.

 Breaks if any submesh/material uses more than 8 bones, and sometimes even with less than 8 bones.

 # Usage